The Maranatha museum in Lutago in the Valle Aurina exhibits popular art, nativity scenes and carvings

 Guided tours are offered on request for groups of 10 and more persons.

-The Maranatha Nativity Scene Museum stays open every day all year round, on Sundays and public holidays only in the afternoon, the only day of complete closure is December 25.
+The Maranatha Nativity Scene Museum stays open every day all year round, on Sundays and public holidays only in the afternoon.
+The only day of complete closure is December 25.